2 tbsp sunflower or other light cooking oil

 How to make it

 Heat the oil in a large frying pan and fry the lardons until beginning to brown.
 Remove from the pan with a slotted spoon.
 Tip in the onions, stir and fry for a low heat for about 20-25 minutes until they have collapsed right down and are beginning to brown.
 Add the garlic about 5 minutes before the end of the cooking time.
 Meanwhile cut the potatoes, unpeeled, into slices about 1/2cm /1/3 inch thick, place in a saucepan with a sprig of rosemary if you have some and cover with cold water.
-Bring to the boil and boil for 2 minutes then remove the rosemary, drain the water and set the potatoes aside.
+Bring to the boil and boil for a few minutes until the potatoes are slightly soft (up to 5 mins) then remove the rosemary, drain the water and set the potatoes aside.

 Preheat the oven to 200°C/400°F/Gas 6.